 Overview and Application Process

 The Care of the Older Patient concentration helps better prepare medical students to care for older adults in their professional careers, regardless of what clinical specialty they ultimately choose to pursue.
 Students participate in patient care in a variety of inpatient and outpatient settings.
 Faculty members work with students throughout the four-year program and assist in designing and completing a project.
-Completion of the concentration will be recognized on the student’s official transcript, in the commencement program, and in a letter of accommodation placed in the student’s academic file.
+Completion of the concentration will be recognized in the commencement program and in a letter of accommodation placed in the student’s academic file.